Featuring a one-on-one conversation between Marc Weinstein and Derek Cassoff of McGill University

-Featuring a one-on-one conversation between Marc Weinstein and Derek Cassoff of McGill University The first CCAE Exposé features a one-on-one conversation between Marc Weinstein, Vice-Principal, University Advancement, McGill University and Derek Cassoff, Managing Director, Communications, McGill University on the challenges, changes and solutions the McGill advancement team found as they navigate through the pandemic and […]
+The first CCAE Exposé features a one-on-one conversation between Marc Weinstein, Vice-Principal, University Advancement, McGill University and Derek Cassoff, Managing Director, Communications, McGill University on the challenges, changes and solutions the McGill advancement team found as they navigate through the pandemic and into the future.

-October 2021 Written by: Richard Fisher First and foremost, the Great Return is about people, not places.
-It is not an event, it is a process.
 At no time in living memory has there been a crisis so sudden in its impact and so unpredictable in its effects and in its duration.
-COVID has changed […]
+COVID has changed educational institutions in Canada for ever, and only now are all those involved coming to grips with what that will mean going forward.

-Featuring an engaging interview between Brad Moore, Suzanne Ostrow, and Natalie Cook-Zywicki of the University of British Columbia The second CCAE Exposé features an engaging interview between Brad Moore, Director of Development, Annual Giving, Suzanne Ostrow, Executive Director, Donor Engagement, and Natalie Cook-Zywicki, Associate Vice-President, Alumni; Executive Director, alumni UBC, of the University of British […]
+The second CCAE Exposé features an engaging interview between Brad Moore, Director of Development, Annual Giving, Suzanne Ostrow, Executive Director, Donor Engagement, and Natalie Cook-Zywicki, Associate Vice-President, Alumni; Executive Director, alumni UBC, of the University of British Columbia on the challenges, changes and solutions that has spurred annual giving success over the past year & into the future at UBC.

 Annual giving is perhaps the most misunderstood of the marketing tools in a university’s arsenal, mistakenly equated with the annoying call at dinner time congratulating you on winning a cruise in a competition you never entered.
 In other words, a bolt from the blue.